Filter Sock for Pipes and Hoses

 Easy to Use: Dewatering Socks Filter Water

-Pipe Socks are built in diameters of either 8", 12" or 16" to accommodate various pipe and hose diameters.
-All pipe socks are secured to the connection hose via clamps, which allows them to work with multiple size diameters.
+Pipe Socks are built in diameters of either 8," 12" or 16" to accommodate various pipe and hose diameters.
+All drain filter socks are secured to the connection hose via clamps, which allows them to work with multiple size diameters.
 Additional sizes can be constructed as needed.

 Pipe Sock Typical Specifications